Baderalnofie/YourMid.md/README.md

 -  **Insights**: By analyzing tracked data, YourMed offers insights into health patterns, potentially highlighting areas for improvement or further investigation.
 - **Downloadable Reports**: Users can download PDF reports of their health analytics to share with healthcare professionals.

+ **Medical Consultations**
-- **Medical Consultations**: Connect with doctors or health advisors directly through the app for virtual consultations.
+ - **Telemedicine Integration**: Users can schedule and conduct virtual consultations with healthcare providers directly through the app.
+ - **Health Records**: YourMed maintains a secure repository of medical records, prescriptions, and consultation notes for easy access and reference.
+ - **Consultation History**: All previous consultations are logged, and users can review notes and recommendations from their providers.

-- **Wearable Integration**: Sync with smartwatches and fitness trackers to log physical activity and monitor sleep patterns.
+**Wearable Integration**: Sync with smartwatches and fitness trackers to log physical activity and monitor sleep patterns.

 ## Installation Guide